-Arizona follows a strict liability rule when it comes to dog bites.
+Phoenix and the entire state follow a strict liability rule when it comes to dog bites.
 This means at when a dog bites someone in a public place or who lawfully enters private property, the dog’s owner must compensate the victim for the injury, even if the owner had no reason to believe that their dog was prone to aggression.

 This makes seeking compensation for the injury easier for dog bite injury claimants, as they are not required to prove that the owner had previous knowledge of their dog’s aggression or that the dog owner’s negligence resulted in the bite.

 Many states across the U.S. follow a one-bite rule, which states that the dog’s owner is only liable for the expenses of injuries caused by their pet if they knew the dog was capable of biting.
 In one-bite rule states the dog is permitted to bite once without consequence to the owner.
 However, subsequent bites will result in liability.